Axin2015/swirly-cpp/doc/Style.md

 ------

 - [CamelCase] naming;
-- types start with upper-case;
+- types and integer constants start with upper-case;
-- functions start with lower-case.
+- functions and non-integer constants start with lower-case.

 Big Six
 -------